Repertoi-e/light-std/README.md

 >      auto shallowCopyOfSequence = sequence;
 >      free(shallowCopyOfSequence); // 'sequence' is also freed (they point to the same memory)
 >
->      // Here 'sequence' is no longer valid, but 'otherSequence' still is.
+>      // Here 'sequence' is no longer valid, but 'otherSequence' (which was deep copied) still is.
 >
 >      // Attempting to free a subarray is undefined.
->      // It is guaranteed to crash the allocator
+>      // It is guaranteed to trip an assert in our memory layer, before the allocator.
 >      auto subData = array<byte>(otherSequence.Data + 1, 2);
 >      free(subData.Data);
 > ```

-> ex.3 Arrays allocate functions by the implicit context allocator (more on that later).
+> ex.3 Example how array doesn't know what the current context allocator is (more on that later).
-> Here `PERSISTENT` is an allocator that the platform layer uses for internal allocations (example is taken from the `os` module).
+> Here `PERSISTENT` is an allocator that the platform layer uses for internal allocations.
+The example is taken directly from the `os` module.
 > ```cpp
 > [[nodiscard("Leak")]] array<string> os_get_command_line_arguments() {
 >     s32 argc;